matrix-org/matrix-spec-proposals/proposals/2638-client-request-device-list.md

 ## Proposal

-This proposal adds the following endpoint to the client-server API:
+This proposal adds the following authenticated endpoint to the client-server API:

 ### `POST /_matrix/client/r0/user/{userId}/devices/refresh`